GiellezueB/Project/README.md

 # Project

+You can use the tool by
-Install packages through pip install-r requirements.txt\
+1. Installing packages through pip install -r requirements.txt\
-Include ors_token.txt file in main directory
+2. Including the ors_token.txt file in main directory